 How to add rules in bulk

-We also offer an option to upload rules as a CSV file.
-To do this, please follow these simple steps:
+We also offer an option to upload rules as a CSV or Excel file.
+To do this, please follow these steps:

-- Go to the Terms page, click the Import Rules button, and download the CSV file with your existing rules:
+- Go to the Terms page, click the Bulk Import button, and download the CSV file with your existing rules:

 - Open the downloaded file and populate it with your new rules of choice.
 It is important to keep the original formatting of the file intact.

 - Save the edited file and upload it by clicking Proceed To Upload in the same menu.

 Note: If you’re having trouble uploading the file, please make sure that it does not contain non-English characters and try again.